LESSON AND UNIT ASSESSMENTS

 Full participation in these assessments was agreed to during enrollment.
 Students are required to fully participate in all readiness and interim assessments to be eligible for reenrollment.

 They are as follows:

-- Beginning of Year Readiness Assessment: Week of August 16, 2020
+- Beginning of Year Readiness Assessment: Begins week of August, 23, 2021

 The Oklahoma State Department of Education (OSDE) sets the testing windows for all schools across the state.
 OVCA will publish these windows as the OSDE releases them.
 Parents and students will be notified of their exact testing schedule and location in advance.
 Parents should actively attempt NOT to schedule doctor appointments, vacations, etc. during these times to avoid any possible conflicts with testing dates and times.
 Parents are responsible for getting students to testing sites and completing appropriate documentation that is required.
 As required by the Oklahoma State Department of Education and Every Student Succeeds Act, grade level designation, rather than course level, is used to determine the grade level testing for state assessments.
 OVCA shall offer no less than six testing locations with at least one location in each quadrant of the state and each of the two metropolitan areas in the state.

 Participation in all state testing is a requirement for re enrollment, graduation and receiving a high school diploma.
 There is not an opt-out option.

 The tests administered at each grade level are: